Respect for the human person

 Such attitudes arise from a failure to truly respect the human person.
 This failure is seen in the growing exposure of appalling abuse in many care homes, the multiple examples of corruption in public life, the growing identification of abuse of children and the long-standing policy of aborting ‘unwanted children’ in the womb.
 Instead of pandering to the selfish desires of those who do not want children conceived in the womb, the Christian Party teaches the true value of each human being and promotes respect for each person throughout their existence from the womb to the tomb, and beyond the grave, ‘for the memory of the just is blessed’.

 The Christian Party will address the secular death-culture manifest in abortion and voluntary euthanasia.
-Nearly 25% of babies were aborted in the UK in 2018, 98% being carried out for social reasons, contrary to the assurances during the passage of the Abortion Act 1967.
+Government figures show that in 2023, abortions increased by 11 per cent on the previous year which took the total to an estimated 278,740.
+There has been 10 million abortions, 98% being carried out for social reasons, contrary to the assurances during the passage of the Abortion Act 1967.
 It is time to revisit this legislation, to criminalise social abortions and call them murder.
 The Christian Party resists the attempt to decriminalise all abortion throughout the UK.
-The Labour Party Manifesto 2019 stated: “We will uphold women’s reproductive rights and decriminalise abortions.”
-This, in effect, makes abortion available up to birth.
-It also makes it a gender issue, ignoring the father’s rights, and gender-selected abortion is an abomination that Parliament failed to address in 2015.
+Labour backbencher Tonia Antoniazzi currently tabled an amendment to the Crime and Policing Bill which would allow a woman to kill her unborn baby at any stage of pregnancy without sanction.
 The Christian Party will champion the rights of the unborn child.
 The Bible makes plain the generational consequences of shedding “innocent blood” 2 Kings 24:4.
 Successive UK Governments have blood on their hands.
 In line with the dogmatism of secularism, conscientious objection is being dropped from this topic.
 The employment choices for Christians are being limited, demonstrating the partial and unequal provisions of the Equality Act 2010.
 It also promotes a professional working environment skewed in favour of this death-culture by excluding those who disagree with it.

 Respect acknowledges differences.
 There is beauty and strength in diversity and the Christian Party encourages the love of our neighbour as they are, with their differences.
 However, we acknowledge that no-one is the finished article and we need each other to develop our full potential.
 The probability of going wrong is very high, and whereas many people go wrong about abortion, so they can go wrong about gender, sexuality and many other matters.
 The Judaeo-Christian ethic has been so successful throughout history because it suits the human condition, and the Christian Gospel teaches the need for change for the better.